-In the 2017-2018 budget, revenues are expected to remain the same as this year.
+In the 2018-2019 budget, revenue is expected to remain the same.
 The District has been approved for grant revenue to be utilized within the next two years.
 In addition, the District has been approved to purchase additional vehicles and equipment.
 The District intends to continue certain projects approved by the board during the winter months to reduce water loss.